China Visit Guide

 China's central transport hub at the meeting of the Yangtze and Han rivers.
 Yellow Crane Tower, East Lake, the spicy noodle breakfast (re gan mian), and the country's largest university belt.

-Wuhan is three cities — Wuchang (south of the Yangtze), Hankou (north of the Yangtze) and Hanyang (west of the Han) — fused in 1949.
-It is the largest city in central China, the rail interchange where the Beijing-Guangzhou and Shanghai-Chengdu lines cross, and one of the country's main university towns (Wuhan University, the campus famous for its cherry blossom).
+Wuhan is three cities — Wuchang south of the Yangtze, Hankou north of the Yangtze, and Hanyang west of the Han River — fused into one in 1949.
+Together they make the largest city in central China and the rail interchange where the Beijing-Guangzhou and Shanghai-Chengdu high-speed lines cross, making Wuhan the transit hub of the country.
+The Wuchang Uprising of October 1911 began the revolution that ended the Qing dynasty; the city retains a distinct identity as the birthplace of Republican China.

 What to see